-This is a good seed for an easy ride.
-Some of the more valuable items available in the game can be found close to the spawn.
+This seed is good for an easy ride.
+You can find some of the more valuable items available in the game close to the spawn.
 The initial is near a huge desert biome interspersed with some savannas.
-You can find seven relatively large villages, and above ground shipwreck, and five desert temples all within a short distance of the initial spawn.
+You can find seven relatively large villages, an above-ground shipwreck, and five desert temples, all within a short distance of the initial spawn.
 There are also several ravines to mine and a few dungeons that can be easily turned into mob farms.
-There are around 40 chests that can be looted within the first 30 minutes or so of play on the map, and all of them have good loot inside.
+There are 40 chests that can be looted within the first 30 minutes or so of play on the map, and all of them have good loot inside.
 This trend of frequent lootable areas continues in the surrounding biomes, but they seem to thin out the further you get from the initial spawn.

 This seed has a stronghold close to spawn.
 You will initially spawn on an island in an ocean.
 If you head south, you will hit a continent with large spruce forest.
 There are a few villages in the forest, including an abandoned village that you should loot if you come across it.
-The village you are looking for, though, is just on the edge of the forest in a plains biome.
+The village you are looking for is just on the edge of the forest in a plains biome.
 Find the well, remove the water, then hop in and dig straight down.
 You will pop out inside the stronghold with the end portal nearby.
 This is about 500 blocks south of spawn.
-This is a good seed if you want to do a speed run, or if you just want to try transforming that abandoned village.
+This is a good seed if you want to do a speed run or try transforming that abandoned village.

 This seed spawns you right across from a huge badlands biome.
 If you cross the river and walk a little while, you will also come across a mob spawner just sitting out in the open.
 Watch your step as you head towards it as there is a ravine nearby.
 This seed is great if you want to jump right into mining and to set up a mob farm.
 There is also a dungeon in the ravine if the first mob spawner isn’t the kind you want.
 The badlands biome is full of tall spires and abandoned mineshafts that you can easily dig out and turn into a simple beginning base.
 Or you can set your base up in the plains you started in and turn the badlands into your own industrial district.